undertale-re/undertale/extras/inference-server/README.md

 a `wheelhouse/` of all required packages, a pre-seeded HuggingFace cache (`hf-cache/`), the `examples/` directory, and this README.

-On the target, extract the bundle and install from the wheelhouse (note `undertale` is named explicitly - it is a runtime requirement of the inference worker):
+On the target system, extract the bundle and run the installation from the root directory. (note `undertale` is named explicitly - it is a runtime requirement of the inference worker):

 ```bash
 pip install --no-index --find-links wheelhouse undertale undertale-inference